GoogleContainerTools/kpt-functions-catalog/CONTRIBUTING.md

    following the [kpt contribution guidelines].
 5. Reach out to the maintainers to publish the function.

-After finishing these changes, you'll make two PRs and request reviews.
-You can follow the pull request structure below:
+Make PRs and request reviews for these changes.
+You can follow the pull request changes below:

 * [function implementation PR]
+* [example and e2e test PR]
 * [catalog documentation PR]

 ### Code Changes